5 Day Croatia Itinerary Ideas: Try One Of These Routes

 The island of Hvar is one of many idyllic islets that dot the Dalmatian coast.
 This dreamy destination is famous for its sunny weather and attracts Croatian and international vacationers alike.

-While Hvar has an exclusive side, complete with yachts and expensive clubs to match, there’s also a down-to-earth, Mediterranean atmosphere to much of the island.
+While Hvar has an exclusive side, complete with yachts and expensive clubs, much of the island also has a down‑to‑earth Mediterranean atmosphere.
 Needless to say, you’ll probably want to stay longer.

 Plitvice National Park